Subscribe

 Win-back or Reengagement Campaigns

-Similar to an abandoned cart email, win-back or reengagement campaigns reactivate lapsed or lapsing subscribers and encourage them to interact with your brand (e.g., make a purchase).
+Similar to an abandoned cart email, win-back or reengagement campaigns reactivate lapsing or inactive subscribers and encourage them to interact with your brand (e.g., make a purchase).

 To get started with a win-back or reengagement campaign, you’ll first need a segmented list of customers who haven’t engaged with your brand in a while.
 From there, you can send personalized emails to encourage these customers to return and make another purchase, thereby increasing revenue and customer retention.